-PEO-1 Have successful professional careers in industry, government, academia and military as innovative engineer in a team PEO-2 Develop code and solutions to industry in a rapid changing technology environment and communicate with clients as an entrepreneur PEO-3 Pursue higher studies and continue to learn by participating conferences, seminars etc
+PEO-1 Have successful professional careers in industry, government, academia and military as innovative engineer in a team PEO-2 Develop code and solutions to industry in a rapid changing technology environment and communicate with clients as an entrepreneur PEO-3 Pursue higher studies and continue to learn by participating conferences, seminars etc.

-PROGRAM OUTCOMES (POs)
+Program Outcomes (POs)

-After undergoing this programme, a student will be able to:
+On successful completion of the program, the graduates of B. Tech.
+(Computer Science and Engineering) program will be able to:

-PO-1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals for the solution of complex problems in Computer Science and Engineering.

-PO-2: Problem analysis: Identify, formulate, research literature, and analyze engineering problems to arrive at substantiated conclusions using first principles of mathematics, natural, and engineering sciences.

-PO-3: Design/development of solutions: Design solutions for complex engineering problems and design system components, processes to meet the specifications with consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO-4: Conduct investigations of complex problems: Use research-based knowledge including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+- PO1.
+Engineering knowledge: Apply the knowledge of mathematics, science, and engineering fundamentals for the solution of complex problems in Computer Science and Engineering. - PO2.
+Problem analysis: Identify, formulate, research literature, and analyze engineering problems to arrive at substantiated conclusions using first principles of mathematics, natural, and engineering sciences. - PO3.
+Design/development of solutions: Design solutions for complex engineering problems and design system components, processes to meet the specifications with consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO4.
+Conduct investigations of complex problems: Use research-based knowledge including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-PO-5: Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-PO-6: The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-PO-7: Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-PO-8: Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice

-PO-9: Individual and team work: Function effectively as an individual, and as a member or leader in teams, and in multidisciplinary settings.

-PO-10: Communication: Communicate effectively with the engineering community and with society at large.
+- PO5.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - PO6.
+The engineer and society: Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - PO7.
+Environment and sustainability: Understand the impact of professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - PO8.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice - PO9.
+Individual and teamwork: Function effectively as an individual, and as a member or leader in teams, and in multidisciplinary settings. - PO10.
+Communication: Communicate effectively with the engineering community and with society at large.
 Be able to comprehend and write effective reports documentation.
-Make effective presentations, and give and receive clear instructions.

-PO-11: Project management and finance: Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work, as a member and leader in a team.
-Manage projects in multidisciplinary environments.

-PO-12: Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Make effective presentations and give and receive clear instructions. - PO11.
+Project management and finance: Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work, as a member and leader in a team.
+Manage projects in multidisciplinary environments. - PO12.
+Life-long learning: Recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.